 In 1995-96 Jordan played all 82.
 Like Durant, Jordan’s team was loaded with Scottie Pippen and Dennis Rodman.
 He had offense and defensive help.
 Jordan shot 49.5%, down from his career numbers of 50%+.
 He made 42.7% of his threes which was a career high and the only year he scratched the 40% club.
 He tied a career high in offensive rebounding and had the third best rebounding numbers he ever posted.
 His assists and steals were average for Jordan, not at the elite level he was known for.
 He averaged 30.4 points- and this boggles the mind- that is just the 6th highest point total of his career.
 His offensive rating was an ungodly 124 and his defensive rating is the same as Durant’s this year.
 Jordan still had a 33% usage rate, which eclipses what Durant is doing on a team with so many offensive weapons.
 Michael Jordan won the MVP that year and a NBA title.

 We know Durant won’t win the MVP though he is having a MVP season.
 Winning the title is undetermined but he is doing his best to get that first one.
-It wouldn’t be a surprise if he gets to the Finals and drops 30 every single game.
+He’ll probably average 30 in the Finals.

 In every category, Durant is having a better year in his 10th season than Kobe but then again Durant has much more talent to work with than Bryant.
 Durant is playing with three All-Stars.
 Bryant had zero All-Stars to feed the ball to.